dph01/dph01.ruhoh.com/posts/2012-07-21-diy-lift-crud-an-alternative-to-crudify.md

 EventRV needs to be set before setting the member variables of Event instance contained in eventRV.

 In the 'create' method the SHtml.hidden line isn't strictly necessary, however, it's useful to include as a general rule.
-If this line was omitted, all that would have happened here is that on a PUT request, eventRV would not have been set when it is first accessed.
+If this line was omitted, all that would have happened here is that on a POST request, eventRV would not have been set when it is first accessed.
 A new Event instance would then be created.

 In the example, this would work since the content of the name field would be written to the